Tsigrado beach is many things: beautiful, secluded, dangerous, unique, and difficult to pronounce, just to name a few.

 You can see it in 10-15 minutes on the way to Fyriplaka or Provatas.
 It's a very photogenic beach, from every angle.

 For beach-time, a few hours should suffice.
-It's great for swimming and snorkelling, so you can easily lose track of time here.
+It's great for swimming and snorkeling, so you can easily lose track of time here.
 At least until you get hungry or shade starts taking over.

 Hotels Close to Tsigrado Beach